rmetzler/gobernetes/README.md

 	* 2 coredns (will not work without pod network)
 	* flannel (one for each node - NEEDS to be applied manually)

-* If `k config view` doesnt return anything ‘export KUBECONFIG=_etc_kubernetes/admin.conf‘ or look this [setting config](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable)
+* If `k config view` does not return anything - `export KUBECONFIG=/etc/kubernetes/admin.conf` or look at this [setting config](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable)
 * [Optional] Use [heptio/sonobuoy](https://github.com/heptio/sonobuoy) to diagnose K8s cluster and run conformance tests:
 	* `export GOPATH=$HOME/go`
 	* `export GOROOT=/usr/local/bin/go/`